sorare/api/README.md

 }
 ```

-Those limit orders should be signed using .
+Those limit orders should be signed with your Starkware private key.

 2. Post the bid with the signature